LTUC/amman-dotnet-401d2/Curriculum/Class10/Implementation.md

 ## Directions

-Review what a liked list is [HERE](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/Class10/Resources/STACKSQUEUES){:target="_blank"}
+Review what a Stack and Queue is [HERE](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/Class10/Resources/STACKSQUEUES){:target="_blank"}

 Implement a Stack and a Queue.
 Your `Stack` should meet the following criteria: